zenml-io/zenml-openpipe/blog_post.md

 - Error messages or warnings
 - Time spent in each training phase

+### Continuous Model Improvement

+A key advantage of the ZenML-OpenPipe integration is the ability to implement a continuous improvement cycle for your fine-tuned models:

+1. **Initial training**: Fine-tune a model on your current dataset
+2. **Production deployment**: Automatically handled by OpenPipe
+3. **Feedback collection**: Gather new examples and user interactions
+4. **Dataset augmentation**: Add new examples to your training data
+5. **Retraining and redeployment**: Run the pipeline again to update the model

+With each iteration, both the dataset and model quality improve, creating a virtuous cycle of continuous enhancement.
+Since OpenPipe automatically redeploys your model with each training run, new capabilities are immediately available in production without additional deployment steps.

 Check out [OpenPipe's model monitoring documentation](https://docs.openpipe.ai/features/fine-tuning/quick-start) for more information about monitoring your fine-tuned models in production.

 ### Deployment on ZenML Stacks